MicrosoftDocs/win32/desktop-src/SecAuthN/writing-and-installing-a-security-support-provider.md

 ---
-Description: 'The design of SSPI enables additional SSPs to be written and added to the system.' ms.assetid: '0d462340-e485-4746-b627-d823752462d9'
+Description: The design of SSPI enables additional SSPs to be written and added to the system. ms.assetid: 0d462340-e485-4746-b627-d823752462d9
-title: Writing and Installing a Security Support Provider
+title: Writing and Installing a Security Support Provider ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Writing and Installing a Security Support Provider